My friend has ambitions of turning his grassy backyard into a vegetable garden.

 If you prefer mess but are in a traditional office, just tidy up at the end of the day but let it all hang out during. 😉

 Again it may surprise you that research makes a strong case against open plan offices.
 Instead of being the oasis of collaboration and open communication they were meant to create, they foster distractions, interruptions, and stress.
 A balance between open, meeting space and private or focus rooms seems a better compromise.
-Companies like Microsoft are spearheading the move towards such adapted solutions.
+Companies like Microsoft and Google are spearheading the move towards such adapted solutions.

 Dave Coplin goes deeper into how we should re-imagine our workplaces below.